 A positive work environment helps employees to achieve the organizational goals.
 When employees are satisfied, the work environment is termed positive and when employees are not satisfied, the workforce is termed negative.

-Teamwork involves different people and different group across your organization working together to maximize their efficiency and reach a common goal.
+Teamwork involves different people and different groups across your organization working together to maximize their efficiency and reach a common goal.
 Working in groups can be challenging, but collaborative work also provides benefits to organizations and individual employees.

 Personality affects our ability to interact with others, which can impact our career success.
 Because of this, our personality has a lot to do with how we relate to one another at work.
 Our attitudes are favorable or unfavorable opinions towards people it affects the environment we are brought up in and our individual experiences.

-An effective leader thus must be able to build relationships and create communicates.
+An effective leader thus must be able to build relationships and create communication.
 Leaders cannot lead unless they understand the people they are leading.
 Leadership today need essential characteristics in order to build, guide, and maintain their organizations and communities.
 In able to acclimate to changes and work with more diverse teams.

 “Good human relations not only bring great personal rewards but are essential to the success of any enterprise.”